(Updated 20th May, 2026)

 Time jump, then:

-- Book 4, Title TBC – the Middle East
+- Book 5, The Desert Thief – the Middle East

 The beauty of writing a series is each book offers the opportunity to develop Jade’s character and divulge more about who she is.
 In The Godfather of Dance, she’s young, ambitious, and cautious about getting close to people.
 She’s moved to Houston in part to run away from the aftermath of her best friend’s suicide.
 Her character growth throughout the book is to recognize the need to return home and face the past.